 by Camille Maumet | A Brainhack Global Rennes 2018 interview

-I interviewed Élise to learn more about her experience at Brainhack Global Rennes 2018.
+I interviewed Claire to learn more about her experience being an organizer for Brainhack Global Rennes 2018.

 How would you describe Brainhack to someone who was not there?

-Why did you decide to participate in Brainhack Rennes?
+Why did you decide to participate in the organization of Brainhack Rennes?

-What is the most interesting thing you have learned/accomplished during Brainhack Rennes?
+What is the most interesting thing you have learned/accomplished at Brainhack Rennes?

 How are you planning to continue engaging with the Brainhack community?

 Join the Brainhack community!
 Brainhack hackathons are organised all year round in many places around the globe.
-Register on the Brainhack slack to join a diverse and welcoming community and discuss open science practices in neuroimaging.
+Register on the Brainhack slack to discuss open science in neuroimaging with a diverse and welcoming community.

-[Note: This set of interviews is inspired from @MozOpenLeaders interview series about the Mozilla Global sprint.]
+[Note: This set of interviews is inspired from @MozOpenLeaders interview series on the Mozilla Global sprint.]

 This post by Camille Maumet is licensed under a Creative Commons Attribution 4.0 International License.